AMReX-Codes/amrex/Docs/sphinx_documentation/source/EB.rst

    std::unique_ptr<MultiFab> level_set_data = level_set.copy_data();

-Both of the data above are on grids what have been refined by :cpp:`ls_ref` (with respect to the :cpp:`BoxArray ba`).
+Both of the data above are on grids that have been refined by :cpp:`ls_ref` (with respect to the :cpp:`BoxArray ba`).
 In order to get a copy of the level-set data at the coarseness of the original grids, use: